Skip to content

 8. Do not disturb

-When photographing a wild creature, it is of utmost importance that you minimize disturbance.
+In order to photograph wildlife ethically, it is of utmost importance that you minimize disturbance.
 Disturbances include both direct and indirect interaction with the animal.
 This means: no chasing, calling, distracting, object throwing, or interfering.
-Additionally, some practices that should be avoided at all costs are:
+Additionally, some practices that should be avoided at all costs are: spraying water on a subject, gluing or restraining a small animal to restrict their movement, confining or trapping an animal, and forcing your subject into unnatural positions (e.g. using wires or string).
 This both causes immense animal suffering and strips all authenticity from the photograph you are creating.

 For more information on practices to avoid, see my article How Ethical is Wildlife Photography?

 9. Be compassionate